OpenDSA/OpenDSA/RST/en/Background/Summations.rst

    This is equivalent to the summation :math:`\sum_{i=1}^n i`, for which we already know the closed-form solution.

-Techniques to find closed-form solutions for recurrence relations are discussed in Module :numref:`<Recurrence>`.
+There are :ref:`many more techniques <Recurrence>` to find closed-form solutions for recurrence relations.